garrettreed/notebook/uncategorized/cms-db-schema.md

 # CMS DB schema

-Update: After a lil bit of research I see that I implemented an EAV data model.
+Update: After a lil bit of research I now know that this is just the [EAV model](https://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model).
 Actually, one that mimics Magento's, sans "Flat" table.
 Cool.
 Moving the Object ID from the Field to the Value tables should allow for sharing fields between objects, but I bet it violates some normalization form.
 I'll think on it.

 Problem this is addressing: Duplicating schema logic in database and application.
 Also flexibility.